matblg/blackjack/README.md

-# C++ Blackjack CLI
+# C++ Blackjack

-A simple single-player Blackjack game in C++.
+A simple single-player Blackjack game engine in C++.

 Designed with the goal to train standard strategy and card counting.

-Might run some Monte Carlo on it in the future.
+Might run some reinforcement leanring on it in the future.
 ## Rules

 - The goal is to have a hand value closer to 21 than the dealer without going over.